soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:Cordis
 :   Cordis is the primary source of [results from EU-funded projects](https://cordis.europa.eu/){target=_blank} since 1990

+documentation:Corpus
+:   Corpus (plural: Corpora) is a repository of text documents (knowledge resources); a body of works.
+Typically the input for information retrieval.

 documentation:CSW
 :   [CSW](https://www.ogc.org/standard/csw){target=_blank} Catalogue Service for the Web

+documentation:Data
+:   Data is a collection of discrete or continuous values that convey information, describing the quantity, quality, fact, statistics, other basic units of meaning, or simply sequences of symbols that may be further interpreted formally ([Wikipedia](https://en.wikipedia.org/wiki/Data)).

+documentation:Data source
+:   Data source/provider is a provider of data resources.

+documentation:Data management
+:   Data management is the practice of collecting, organising, managing, and accessing data (for some purpose, such as decision-making).

+documentation:Dataset
+:   Dataset (Also: Data set) A collection of data ([Wikipedia](https://en.wikipedia.org/wiki/Data_set)).

 documentation:Dataverse
 :   [Dataverse](https://dataverse.org/){target=_blank} is open source research data repository software